 - Only apply for dental assistant jobs you would accept

-- Change settings on social accounts to private so personal content cannot be accessed by perspective employers
+- Change settings on social accounts to private so personal content cannot be accessed by prospective employers

 - Be as flexible as possible for interviews

 - Carry proof of any additional courses you’ve completed, such as certificates